GoogleCloudPlatform/cloud-data-quality/README.md

 `CloudDQ` currently supports in-place validation of BigQuery data.

-**Note:** This project is currently in alpha status and may change in breaking ways.
+**Note:** This project is currently in beta status and may still change in breaking ways.

 ### Declarative Data Quality Configs